prebid/prebid.github.io/dev-docs/modules/userId.md

 #### RampID Registration

-Please sign up through our [Console](https://launch.liveramp.com) platform and request a `placementId`.
+LiveRamp's RampID is free of charge and only requires a simple registration with Liveramp.
+Please sign up through our [Console](https://launch.liveramp.com) platform and request a Placement ID, a unique identifier that is used to identify each publisher, to get started.

 The RampID privacy policy is at [https://liveramp.com/privacy/service-privacy-policy/](https://liveramp.com/privacy/service-privacy-policy/).